AbdAmmar/CuJac/two_d/README.md

 ## Introduction

-This project addresses the 2D heat equation, a common partial differential equation (PDE) used to describe heat distribution over a spatial domain.
+This project addresses the 2D Poisson's equation, a common partial differential equation (PDE) used to describe heat distribution over a spatial domain.
 We focus on solving the problem using the finite difference method.

 ### Problem Statement